-Discussions between the previous or receiving schools/teachers prior to the pupil joining/leaving with their new class teacher school/class.
-These may include home visits.
+- Discussions between the previous or receiving schools/teachers prior to the pupil joining/leaving - All pupils attend a transition session where they spend some time in school and then with their new class teacher - Additional visits are also arranged for pupils who need extra time in their new school/class.
+These may include home visits. - The SENCo will liaise with secondary schools to pass on information regarding pupils with SEND